Mathématique: Intergalactic Gate Bridge

 Carter, startled by his ferocity, stops trying to crack her own chest open.

 “Sure.
-It’s past midnight,” he continues, “but nevertheless, I guarantee you that there is a place in this city where we can get Real Earth Food.”
+It’s past midnight,” he continues, “but I guarantee you there’s a place in this city where we can get Real Earth Food.”
 McKay’s going Full Scientist.
 “We will find that place, and we will eat at it.”

 Carter goes Full Eye Roll, but McKay doesn’t care.

 They decide on O’Malley’s.
-Turns out, the guy who owns the place has, over the years, come to a tacit understanding that SG-1 has saved the world a time or five, so he’s willing to reactivate the kitchen when Samantha Carter calls him up.
+Turns out, the guy who owns the place has, over the years, come to a tacit understanding that SG-1 has saved the world a time or five, so he’s willing to fire up the kitchen when Samantha Carter calls.

 “Miss it?”
 Carter asks.

 “I’m not sure.”
-McKay reaches for something to clarify his thoughts.
-He comes up with nothing except the way that the starscape, seen from Atlantis, had confused him in those days of failing memory, how this view of his home galaxy, seen from below, was, somehow, what the deepest parts of him expected to see.
+McKay reaches for clarity and comes up with nothing except the way the starscape, seen from Atlantis, had confused him in those days of failing memory, how this view of his home galaxy, seen from below, was, somehow, what the oldest/youngest parts of him expected to see.

 “If,” he says, deadly serious, “one day, you tell me you’re an Ancient, I won’t be surprised.”